-Three Months Ended March 31, 2024, and 2023
+Three Months Ended March 31, 2024 June 30, 2024, and 2023

-Trio® segment sales increased 21% during the first quarter of 2024, compared to the first quarter of 2023.
-Trio® sales increased \$7.2 million, partially offset by a decrease of \$1.0 million in our Trio® segment byproduct sales.
-Trio® sales increased primarily due to a 40% increase in Trio® tons sold, partially offset by a 13% decrease in our average net realized sales price per ton.
-Sales volumes increased during the first quarter of 2024, compared to the first quarter of 2023 as customers saw good value for Trio® relative to current crop prices.
+Trio® segment sales increased 21% decreased 8% during the first quarter of 2024, three months ended June 30, 2024, compared to the first quarter of same period in 2023.
+Trio® sales increased \$7.2 million decreased \$0.8 million, partially offset by a decrease of \$1.0 million in our Trio® segment byproduct sales.
+Sales decreased \$1.4 million.
+Trio® sales increased decreased primarily due to a 40% increase in Trio® tons sold, partially offset by a 13% 6% decrease in our average net realized sales price per ton.
+Sales volumes increased during the first quarter of 2024, compared to the first quarter of 2023 as customers saw good value for Trio® relative to current crop prices. ton while tons sold was unchanged.
 Similar to potash prices discussed above, our Trio® average net realized sales price per ton has decreased since the peak prices realized during the second quarter of 2022, as potassium fertilizer supplies improved.

-Our Trio® segment byproduct sales decreased \$1.0 million in the first quarter of 2024, compared to the first quarter of 2023, due to a decrease in Trio® segment byproduct water sales.
+Our Trio® segment byproduct sales decreased \$1.0 million \$1.4 million in the first quarter of 2024, three months ended June 30, 2024, compared to the first quarter of same period in 2023, due to a decrease in Trio® segment byproduct water sales.
 We sold less byproduct water as we increased the volume of water used for injection at our HB plant and had fewer overall sales of water from our Caprock water rights.
 Generally, we source our water sales closer to the location where the customer needs the water to minimize water transfer costs.

-Trio® freight costs increased 34%, as we sold 40% more Trio® tons in the first quarter of 2024, compared to the first quarter of 2023.
+Trio® freight costs increased 34% 6%, as we sold 40% more Trio® tons in the first second quarter of 2024, compared to the first second quarter of 2023.
+2023, while sales volumes were unchanged.
 Our Trio® freight expense is impacted by the geographic distribution of our Trio® sales and by the proportion of customers arranging for and paying their own freight costs.

-Our Trio® cost of goods sold increased 31% in the first quarter of 2024, compared to the first quarter of 2023, mainly due to selling 40% more tons of Trio®.
+Our Trio® cost of goods sold increased 31% decreased 18% in the first quarter of 2024, three months ended June 30, 2024, compared to the first quarter of same period in 2023, mainly due to selling 40% more even though our sales tons of Trio® were unchanged.
 Our cost of goods sold was positively impacted by decreases in certain production costs, such as production labor and benefits expense, as we moved to a reduced operating schedule at our East facility and restarted our fine langbeinite recovery process in March 2024.
 In addition, the beginning 2024 weighted average carrying cost per ton of our finished goods was reduced by the lower of cost or net realizable value inventory adjustment recorded in the fourth quarter of 2023.
-Finally, we produced more tons of Trio® in the first quarter of 2024, compared to the first quarter of 2023, which lowered our per ton production costs.
+Finally, we produced more tons of Trio® in the first quarter of 2024, three months ended June 30, 2024, compared to the first quarter of same period in 2023, which lowered our per ton production costs.
 A significant portion of our production costs is fixed and an increase in tons produced decreases our per ton production costs.

-Our Trio® segment experienced a gross deficit of \$1.1 million in the first quarter of 2024, compared to gross margin of \$1.5 million in the first quarter of 2023, mainly due to the decrease in average net realized sales price per Trio® ton.
+Our Trio® segment experienced a gross deficit margin of \$1.1 million \$2.2 million in the first quarter of 2024, three months ended June 30, 2024, compared to gross margin of \$1.5 million \$1.2 million in the first quarter of 2023, three months ended June 30, 2023, mainly due to the decrease in average net realized sales price per our Trio® ton, cost of goods sold.